wesleygrimes/angular-routing-best-practices/README.md

 ### Use Barrel Exports

+> The jury is still out on whether or not using barrel exports is officially considered a "best practice" or even supported by the Angular style guide.
+However, I am a big fan of the clean organization this provides.
+This method is offered as a suggestion.

 Make sure that `src/app/_guards` has a nice and clean `index.ts` barrel export.
 Barrel exports are simply `index.ts` files that group together and export all public files from a directory.
 An example is as follows:

 ```typescript